 Robert Ullrich31.
 Jul 2018 | Case studyConsultingCyber SecurityUse cases

-“STORM powered by OTRS” is used in IT security departments and companies for long time due to the well documented code of OTRS and a huge background in the CERT area.
+“STORM powered by OTRS” is used in IT security departments and companies for a long time due to the well-documented code of OTRS and a huge background in the CERT area.

 We have some pre-requirements:

 - Go to https://www.neutrinoapi.com/ and register a new account